siftal/Erc20Bank-GUI/README.md

-# etherbank-gui
+# Erc20Bank-GUI
-GUI to work with etherbank smart contracts
+GUI to work with Erc20Bank smart contracts